Film emulation

-Film emulation describes a series of techniques used to give images captured digitally the appearance of being captured with photochemical film.
+In photography, Film emulation describes a series of editing techniques used to give images captured digitally the appearance of being captured with photographic film.
 The techniques involve manipulating specific characteristics like film grain, halation, light reflection, bloom, film artifacts, etc. To emulate film, those characteristics are studied and mathematical algorithms are developed using the resulting data.
 These algorithms can then be applied to the digital files.
 The results are images which closely resemble photographs or motion pictures captured on analogue media, even though they were taken digitally.

 Emulation techniques

 Colour

 Photochemical film colour response refers to the colours film produces when hit by specific wavelengths of light from the scene.
 Because all photography inherently loses data with capture, this colour response is not accurate to life.
 Different film stocks have different colour responses.
 As part of the design process of film stocks, colour scientists and chemists work to design a colour response that is visually appealing in as many situations as possible.